A ChucksConnection Film Review

 Sydney White

-By Brandon L. Summers, www.filmobscurities.com
+By Brandon L. Summers

 Amanda Bynes plays Sydney White in this modern day remake of Snow White and the Seven Dwarfs.

-Sydney White is a college-set version of Disney's Snow White and the Seven Dwarves (as opposed to the Grimm's fairy tale), intended to be Warner Brother's follow-up to the successful A Cinderella Story (2004).
+Sydney White is a college-set version of Disney’s Snow White and the Seven Dwarfs (as opposed to the Grimm’s fairy tale), intended to be Warner Brother’s follow-up to the successful A Cinderella Story (2004).
 The simplistic pitch is that instead of seven dwarves, average girl Sydney is allied with seven dorks.
-But because "dork" is apparently not politically correct, the DVD case simple refers to them as "socially challenged."
-The film probably made back its $16 million budget, but lightning didn't strike twice for the studio.
+But because “dork” is apparently not politically correct, the DVD case simple refers to them as “socially challenged.”
+The film probably made back its $16 million budget, but lightning didn’t strike twice for the studio.

 Tyler is intrigued by Sydney as soon as he see her arrive on campus for her freshman year.